BatGap Logo

 Tom: The system is just unwinding and doing what it’s doing.

 Tom: Yeah, I think it’s lovely.
-But for a lot of people both in the West and increasingly in the East, that kind of approach, the devotional approach, it kind of makes people shudder, because that’s kind of all the religious baggage that we’ve been brought up with, that we’re trying to get away from, perhaps.
+But for a lot of people, both in the West and increasingly in the East, that kind of approach, the devotional approach, kind of makes people shudder, because that’s all the religious baggage that we’ve been brought up with, that we’re trying to get away from, perhaps.
 You know, all the superstitious, ritualistic, devotional stuff.

 Rick: Yeah, but that’s not what we’re talking about.

 Rick: Well, here’s a related thought, a related question.
-And that is that when you look at the world, what do you see?
-And this is sort of a leading question, but a certain stage of spiritual realization is described as that in which when you look at the world, you actually see yourself.
-Because that which you are is also that which the world ultimately is.
+When you look at the world, what do you see?
+This is sort of a leading question, but a certain stage of spiritual realization is described as that in which, when you look at the world, you actually see yourself.
+That which you are is also that which the world ultimately is.
 Shankara said the world is Brahman.
-So there’s this sort of greater unity than just the dualistic experience that sometimes initially dawns where I am this non-person or this unbounded awareness and the world is an illusion separate from me.
+So there’s this sort of greater unity than just the dualistic experience that sometimes initially dawns, where I am this non-person or this unbounded awareness and the world is an illusion separate from me.

 Tom: I mean, I don’t really experience myself.
 I don’t think of myself conceptually or have an experience that I am you, for example, that I’m talking to myself.